36R -‘ Remix’

 Remix Carbon Hull Kit – Price £995

 REMIX is moulded using the vacuum bag technique.
-Excess epoxy is squeezed out at temperature to produce a very light but durable hull.
+Excess epoxy is squeezed out at temperature to produce a very light but durable shell.
 The hull kit will come in the form of a part completed yacht, ready for the installation of the rig and radio equipment, or vane system.
 The hull, deck, rudder, fin box and other internal parts, including the bumper are all fitted to the hull.
-Deck fittings are installed, the keel and skeg / rudder are also included.
+Deck fittings are installed, the keel, rudder (and skeg for Vane Sailing) are also included.
 Additionally, the fin and lead ballast are completed with a painted finish.

 For further information on REMIX contact Damian Ackroyd.